webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Repair-Tape-Roll.md

   - Equipment/Utility-Gear
   - Equipment/Level/4
   - Equipment/Value/Expensive
-title: Repair Tape Roll
-collection: Equipment
-kind: Compendium
 ---

 ## Repair Tape Roll

 >As duct tape, but programmable matter embedded in fabric provides two assets to all tasks related to repair using the tape and taping things together.
 Each roll has about ten uses.
 > **Options :** Advanced, Science Fiction, Utility Gear
 > **Level :** 4
 > **Value :** Expensive